smfo/whatILearntToday/Faggrupper/Firebase/Firestore/securityRules.md

 Pattern: which document are being secured, what are the rules for securing them

-Everyone can read and write anything
+Everyone can read and write anything:

 ```
 service cloud.firestore {
   match /databases/{database}/documents {